gracelang/language/languageSpec/spec.md

     alias as class def dialect exclude import inherit interface is method object once outer prefix return self Self trait type use var where . ... := = ; { } [ ] ( ) : -> $\rightarrow$ [[  ]] $\llbracket$ $\rrbracket$ //

-## Newlines, Tabs and Control Characters

-Newline in Grace programs can be represented by the Unicode line feed (LF) character, by the Unicode carriage return
-(CR) character, or by the Unicode line separator (U+2028) character; a line feed that immediately follows a carriage return is ignored.
-In the grammar, `<newline>` denotes a newline.

-Tabs and all other non-printing control characters are syntax errors, even in a string literal.
-Escape sequences are provided to denote control characters in strings; see [the Table of String Escapes](#strings).

 # Built-in Objects